 Thetford Aqua-Magic Residence

-The high-profile version weighs just 9.5 pounds and uses a single pedal flush noted by the manufacturer to be powerful, with 100% bowl coverage.
+The high-profile version weighs just 9.5 pounds and uses a single pedal flush, noted by the manufacturer as powerful, with 100% bowl coverage.
+Dimensions of this Thetford RV toilet are 19.75 x 15.25 x 18 inches.

 A lower-profile version of the Aqua-Magic Residence (12.5 inches high and 8.5 pounds) is also available, as is an optional water-saving hand sprayer.